castro-gzlz/mr-plotter/README.md

 ## Credits

-If you use mr-plotter, please give credit to the following [paper](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract):
+**If you use mr-plotter, please give credit to the following [paper](https://ui.adsabs.harvard.edu/abs/2023arXiv230504922C/abstract)**:

 ```
 @ARTICLE{2023arXiv230504922C,